New York State Driver's License

 - Study the New York State driver's manual.
 While it may not be fun to study for an extra test, everyone must pass the written test in order to get a permit.

 - Apply for a New York State Learner's Permit.
 Go to the Department of Motor Vehicles office in Belmont which is open M-F from 9-5; directions can be found here.)
 All students must take the following documents with them when getting their learner's permit:

 - Form MV-44 (can also be obtained at the DMV)

 - Proof of Identity - US citizens may bring their passport.
 International students must bring their passport, I-20, I-94, and one of the following; a bank card, credit card, or bank statement.

 - All students must also pass a written test and a vision test at the DMV.

 - Take a "5-Hour Pre-Licensing Driving Course."
 This course is offered 3 - 4 times each semester at a nearby vocational school.
-Intercultural Student Programs coordinates one trip each semester to take the course - usually in November and March.
-Students interested in registering for the course on their own should follow this link for more information.
-There is a $25 fee for the class.
+Follow this link for more information on registration.
+There is a $35 fee for the class.

 - Take the Road Test.
 Sign up for the road test online at this website.
 All students must have their pre-licensing course certificate before signing up for a road test appointment.
 Students should take their identification, learner's permit, and pre-licensing course certificate with them when arriving for the road test.
 There is no additional fee for the road test.